Chronic obstructive pulmonary disease (COPD)

 At a glance

-• A persistent cough is a characteristic sign of COPD.
-People often initially mistake it for bronchitis, asthma or smoker’s cough.
+- Coughing every day is a typical sign of COPD.
+The disease is often initially mistaken for bronchitis, asthma or smoker’s cough.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.